evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50_Sportback/_index.md

 The Audi e-tron 50 Sportback, with dimensions of 4901 mm in length, 1935 mm in width, and 1616 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 Audi e-tron 50 Sportback is available in a total of 61 paint colors, including solid, metallic, and pearlescent options.
 In addition to the standard palette, some colors are from the exclusive 'Audi exclusive' palette.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.
  In addition, you can equip this model with an s-line exterior package.
 This package gives a more sporty design with a sporty diffusor and air intake.

 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.

-You can select from multiple wheel options in different sizes on the Audi e-tron 50 Sportback, allowing you to customize your vehicle to suit your style and driving preferences.
+The Audi e-tron 50 Sportback offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/55 tires on 19" rims
 - 255/50 tires on 20" rims
 - 265/45 tires on 21" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
 Soft close is an optional function for the side doors.